 With its equity market opening faster than ever before and bonds soon to follow, investors should act now on China.

-"If and when that 5 per cent goes to 100 per cent the rate of Asia's MSCI emerging market will go to a little more than 16 per cent from 0.81 per cent currently.
-I use the word 'if' because there are certain conditions that need to be satisfied," says Mr Raychaudhuri.
+"If and when the inclusion factor of 5 per cent goes to 100 per cent the weight of A-shares in the MSCI Emerging Market will go to a little more than 16 per cent from 0.81 per cent currently.
+I use the word 'if' because there are certain conditions that need to be satisfied for the inclusion factor to increase," says Mr Raychaudhuri.

 He says predicting "when" is dependent on China's ability to address two key issues.